CodepediaOrg/codepediaorg.github.io/_posts/2019-07-27-over-10k-public-dev-bookmarks.md

 author: ama
 permalink: /ama/discover-a-collection-of-more-than-10k-curated-dev-bookmarks
 published: true
-categories: [bookmarks]
+categories: [article]
-tags: [dev, bookmarks, bookmarksdev, programming, developer]
+tags:
+    - bookmarks.dev
+    - resources
 ---

 We have recently reached a second major milestone on [www.bookmarks.dev](https://www.bookmarks.dev).
 There are now more than 10k curated public dev bookmarks